Chetan-Gokhale007/loan-data/README.md

 Loan Data Preprocessing

 This repository contains a Jupyter Notebook (.ipynb file) that performs data preprocessing on a loan dataset.
-The dataset is not included in this repository, but the notebook assumes that it is stored in a file named loan-data.csv in the same directory.
+The dataset is included in this repository, it is stored in a file named loan-data.csv in the same directory.

 Description
 The notebook performs the following tasks: